-It’s often difficult to figure out whether it’s worth pursuing a master's degree.
-It is, of course, a highly individual decision.
-But there are still many factors that you should take into account when making up your mind, which can help you weigh up the pros and cons of continuing with higher education after you’ve completed an undergraduate course.
+It is often difficult to figure out whether it is worth pursuing a master's degree .
+It is, or course, a highly individual decision.
+But there are still many factors that need to be addressed when you have completed an undergraduate course.

 What to study?

-But a more forward-looking perspective also shouldn’t be neglected.
-This isn’t to say that studying philosophy is a waste of time (because it isn’t); only that – given the cost of a master's – you want to ensure that you’re getting your money’s worth.
+But a more forward-looking perspective should not be neglected.
+This is not to say that studying philosophy is a waste of time ( because it is not ); that's what you're getting your money's worth.

 Which brings us to the next consideration.

 Funding your studies

-When you finish your undergraduate studies, you will be saddled with a hefty student debt, and the idea of adding even more debt into your life may seem like an unwise thing to do.
+When you finish your undergraduate studies, you will be saddled with a hefty student debt , and the idea of adding a little more.
 Indeed, the costs of a master's degree can really add up.
-There’s the price of the course itself, books, accommodation, food, clothes and going out expenses.
+There is the price of the course itself, books, accommodation, food, clothes and going out expenses.

-If you intend to do a full-time course and not take up any sort of employment, then you might want to have some money saved to ease the stress that comes with having to repay a bank loan.
-Otherwise, applying for a bursary or scholarship is something to keep in mind, or perhaps doing an online course so you can have more flexibility while you study.
+If you intend to do a full-time course and not take up any employment, then you may have a bank loan.
+Otherwise, applying for scholarship or scholarship is something to keep in mind, or perhaps doing an online course so you can have more flexibility while you study.

-Whether or not (and to what extent) having a master's degree will boost your career prospects is a complicated issue.
+Whether or not to have a master's degree will boost your career prospects is a difficult issue.
 It can largely depend on what you study.
 But while some may argue that the costs of a master's outweighs any benefits to job prospects, there are still advantages to having such a degree.master's outweighs any benefits to job prospects, there are still definitely advantages to having such a degree.

-A survey published by the Higher Education Statistics Agency (HESA) found that postgraduates are 10% more likely to be working after six months than their counterparts with undergraduate degrees.
+A survey published by the Higher Education Statistics Agency (HESA) found that postgraduates are 10% more likely to work with their degrees with undergraduate degrees.
 Also, they are 15% more likely to be in full-time employment.